Entry Level Maintenance

 HVAC

-Completion of Air Conditioning I and Air Conditioning II courses is required.
+Completion of Air Conditioning I and Air Conditioning II OR Air Conditioning I & equivalent commercial work experience are required.
 This course will concentrate on commercial refrigeration and ice machines.
 Course will cover installation and service of walk-ins, reach-ins, and ice machines as used primarily in the food service industry and in retail stores.
-Intermediate English skills required.
+Intermediate English skills required

 Controls

-Prerequisites are Principles of Electricity and Air Conditioning I. This 56 hours course will cover basic building operations and HVAC systems, as they relate to control systems and components.
+Completion of Principles of Electricity and Air Conditioning I is required.
+This course will cover basic building operations and HVAC systems, as they relate to control systems and components.
 Specific subjects include: on-off control, switching, control methods, control strategies and control components.
 Control systems terminology will also be covered, along with input and output measuring methods, psychometrics and control logic.
 Basic English and Math skills required.

 Management